Infinite-component $BF$ field theory: Connection of fracton order, Toeplitz braiding, and non-Hermitian amplification: Braiding in i theories

 \subsection{Construction of infinite-component $BF$ theories}

-As outlined in Sec.~\ref{intro}, the i$BF$ theory arises from coupling multi-component 3+1D $BF$ theories of the form $S=\int \frac{A_{IJ}}{2\pi}\, b^I\wedge d a^J$, where $b^I$ and $a^J$ denote compact $U(1)$ 2-form and 1-form gauge fields, respectively.
+As outlined in Sec.~\ref{intro}, the i$BF$ theory arises from coupling multicomponent (3+1)D $BF$ theories of the form $S=\int \frac{A_{I,J}}{2\pi}\, b^I\wedge d a^J$, where $b^I$ and $a^J$ denote compact $U(1)$ 2-form and 1-form gauge fields, respectively.
 Here $A$ is a square integer matrix, and repeated indices $I,J$ are summed over.
-By stacking $N$ layers of 3+1D topological orders described by these $BF$ theories and introducing interlayer $BF$ couplings that preserve translational symmetry along the stacking direction, we obtain a multi-component $BF$ theory characterized by an integer Toeplitz $K$ matrix that encodes the braiding statistics of topological excitations, as given in Eq.~(\ref{kmatrix}).
+By stacking $N$ layers of 3D topological orders described by these $BF$ theories and introducing interlayer $BF$ couplings that preserve translational symmetry along the stacking direction, we obtain a multicomponent $BF$ theory characterized by an integer Toeplitz $K$ matrix that encodes the braiding statistics of topological excitations, as given in Eq.~(\ref{kmatrix}).

 Taking the number of layers $N\!\to\!\infty$ defines the \emph{infinite-component $BF$ theory} (i$BF$ theory).
 In the upcoming discussions, taking the thermodynamic limit refers specifically to sending $N$ to infinity, as each individual layer is already in its own thermodynamic limit.
 The analysis in Sec.~\ref{sectionIII} follows this framework: first compute $K^{-1}$ for finite $N$, then study the $N\!\to\!\infty$ limit to extract asymptotic braiding behavior.
 In what follows, we denote the stacking direction as the $w$ axis and label the two boundaries as the $w_1$ and $w_2$ boundaries.
-A loop or particle excitation $(1,0,\ldots,0)^{\mT}$ is assigned to the $w_1$ boundary, while $(0,0,\ldots,1)^{\mT}$ lies on the $w_2$ boundary.
-The indices of the components of the charge vectors $\mathbf{N}$ and $\mathbf{L}$ thus carry the meaning of $w$ coordinates.
-Figure~\ref{particleloopbraiding} schematically illustrates this stacking and particle–loop braiding process: each layer is a 3-torus (blue cubes in Figs.~\ref{particleloopbraiding}(a)–(b)), the wavy lines represent interlayer $BF$ terms, and the stacking direction is the $w$ axis.
+A loop or particle excitation $(1,0,\ldots,0)^{\mT}$ is assigned to the $w_1$ boundary, while $(0,0,\ldots,1)^{\mT}$ lies on the $w_2$ boundary. \textit{As a result, the indices of the components of the charge vectors $\mathbf{N}$ and $\mathbf{L}$ carry the meaning of $w$ coordinates.}

+Fig.~\ref{particleloopbraiding} schematically illustrates this stacking and particle–loop braiding process: each layer is a 3-torus [blue cubes in Figs.~\ref{particleloopbraiding}(a) and \ref{particleloopbraiding}(b)], the wavy lines represent interlayer $BF$ terms, and the stacking direction is the $w$ axis.
 Here, we introduce a useful quantity, $\Theta_{I,J}$, which encodes the spatial distribution of particle--loop braiding phases along the $w$ direction:

+With proper $2\pi$ shift, $\Theta_{I,J}$ is defined in $(-\pi,\pi]$ unless otherwise specified.
+More precisely, \textit{$\Theta_{I,J}$ is the braiding phase between a particle carrying unit charge located at $w$ coordinate $I$ and a loop carrying unit charge located at $w$ coordinate $J$.} The particle and loop vectors are given respectively: